cla-cif/RPS-Lizard-Spock/README.md

     - °°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°à

 - __Unfixed bugs__
+    - Webiste performance analysis show a considerable loss of usability on IE 11 because some of CSS3 properties are not supported.
+In particular grid layout and viewport units, used extensively in the project are not supported as showned by [CanIUse](https://caniuse.com/viewport-units).
-    - Note: The issue has not yet been fixed as Microsoft will soon be phasing out IE 11 as stated [here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/#:~:text=With%20Microsoft%20Edge%20capable%20of,certain%20versions%20of%20Windows%2010.).
+Note: The issue has not yet been fixed as Microsoft will soon be phasing out IE 11 as stated [here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/#:~:text=With%20Microsoft%20Edge%20capable%20of,certain%20versions%20of%20Windows%2010.).
     - The :hover property remains activated on touch-screen devices.
 The issue is well-known and documented [here](https://medium.com/@mezoistvan/finally-a-css-only-solution-to-hover-on-touchscreens-c498af39c31c) and it's believed that the best solution is to use JS to detect whether the screen has touch capabilities and style the properties accordingly.

 ### Testing User Stories from User Experience (UX) Section